 - Increase upsell on storage billing cycles

-We helped create ownership by identifying key stakeholders, business processes, and datasets related to the customer domain and established control around its lifecycle.
-The idea is to have a clear understanding of where data comes from, who owns it, and when changes are made, who should be involved (all of which can be clearly defined and managed within the Collibra Enterprise Data Governance Center platform).
+The firm created ownership by identifying key stakeholders, business processes and data sets related to the customer domain and established control around its lifecycle.
+This gave data users a clear understanding of where data comes from, who owns it, when it changes and who should be involved.

-Here is a sample “Customer Life Time Value” diagram showing end to end data lineage across the customer’s data domain:
+Here is a sample diagram for the data domain “Customer,” showing end to end data lineage across the data domain:

 3. Identify critical data elements within the data domains

-After defining the data domains, now, we are standing at the pinnacle.
-From here, evidently, we see data domains touching 10s, 100s, and 1000s of systems and applications containing key reports, critical data elements, business processes, and more.
-Obviously, we don’t want to boil the ocean by focusing on all the data artifacts at once.
-Instead, we should only identify what’s critical to the business.
+After defining the data domains, the next data governance best practice is to identify the critical data elements.
+In the lineage diagram above, evidently, data domains touch 10s, 100s, and 1000s of systems and applications containing key reports, critical data elements, business processes and more.
+In the early stages of your data governance program, there is no need to boil the ocean by focusing on all the data artifacts at once.
+The data governance best practice truly is to identify only what’s critical to the business.

-Another example is a technology company that needed to validate customer reports and related source systems.
-They started by identifying 10 key reports and documenting information about the systems of origin.
-Later, the initiative was scaled and called “the report certification” process applying to all reports showing certification and related source system information.
-Simply put, a report is not certified if the owners can’t show its traceability all the way down the system of origin.
+A recent example of this data governance best practice in the Collibra Community comes from a technology company.
+The company needed data governance to validate customer reports and related source systems.
+During the first stage of implementation, the company identified just the ten most important reports and documented information about the systems of origin.
+Later, it scaled the initiative, applying certification requirements and related source system information for all reports.
+Simply put, a report is not certified if the owners cannot show its traceability all the way down the system of origin.